 Always Say “Yes” to an Evaluation by Emergency Medical Personnel

-Some people can walk away from car accidents relatively unscathed while others sustain life-threatening injuries in a matter of seconds.
+Some people can walk away from Philadelphia car accidents relatively unscathed while others sustain life-threatening injuries in a matter of seconds.
 In some cases, a victim obviously needs immediate transportation to the hospital in an ambulance for emergency treatment and stabilization.
 However, other victims may not realize how badly they need medical attention.

 Because of the physiological and emotional response most people have to a car accident, they cannot accurately evaluate their own health conditions at the scene of the accident.
 The effects of adrenaline and other hormones may trick them into thinking they’re fine when, in fact, they’re not.